Joachim Müncheberg: Battle of Britain

 III.
-Gruppe continued to fly combat air patrols over the English Channel on 11 and 12 August, however Müncheberg did not claim any aircraft shot down on these days.
+Gruppe continued to fly combat air patrols over the English Channel on 11 and 12 August, however, Müncheberg did not claim any aircraft shot down on these days.
 The fighting reached a climax on 13 August when Eagle Day was launched (code name Adlertag).
 Müncheberg claimed a Hurricane shot down from either No. 32 Squadron or No. 615.
 Squadron on 14 August.
 On 15 August he claimed a Spitfire at 16:01 CET near Dover while the gruppe flew as escort for Kampfgeschwader 1 Hindenburg (KG 1—1st Bomber Wing) and Kampfgeschwader 2 Holzhammer (KG 2—2nd Bomber Wing).
 The battles fought on this date became known as "Black Thursday" in the Luftwaffe after it sustained heavy casualties.
 The bombers broke through RAF defences, and fanned out.
 They attacked RAF Hawkinge, Maidstone, Dover, Rye and the radar station at Foreness.
 A pair of Spitfires from No. 64 Squadron were reported shot down near Dungeness at the same time.
-One pilot was killed, and the other captured after force-landing near Calais.
+One pilot was killed, and the other was captured after force-landing near Calais.
 Galland was appointed Geschwaderkommodore (Wing Commander) of JG 26 "Schlageter" on 22 August 1940.
 In consequence, Hauptmann Gerhard Schöpfel, who had led 9.
 Staffel, was appointed Gruppenkomandeur of the III.
 Gruppe and Müncheberg was given command of the 7.
 Staffel as Staffelkapitän (Squadron Leader), replacing Oberleutnant Georg Beyer who left to become Galland's adjutant and became a prisoner of war on 28 August after being shot down.
 Müncheberg may have pressured Galland into awarding him the position.